10 Quick and Easy Opiate Withdrawal Home Remedies

 Sleep as much as you can the first few days of withdrawal as your body and mind needs rest for a full recovery.
 Plus, if you’re asleep you won’t be in pain.

 Any seasoned bodybuilder will tell you, “You don’t get bigger or stronger lifting heavy weights in the gym, it’s when you’re at home sleeping, when you recover the most.”

-It’s when you sleep that your body gets the chance to rest and repair the damage done by lifting weights.
-During sleep is when your body rebuilds your muscles stronger and bigger than before.
-When you sleep your body heals the most.
+It’s when you sleep that your body gets the chance to repair the damage done by lifting weights.
+During sleep is when your body rebuilds itself, muscles stronger and bigger than before.

 “A man may esteem himself happy when that which is his food is also his medicine.” – Henry David Thoreau

-If you do, commit to eating a healthy diet of vegetables, fruits and protein – you’ll find your energy levels rising dramatically and many health problems will disappear.
+If you do, then commit to eating a healthy diet of vegetables, fruits and protein as much as you can during your detox.
+If you do, you’ll find your energy levels rising and many health problems may begin to disappear.

 Weight bearing activities build dopamine in the brain which is often gets depleted by opiate abuse.
 Which is another reason why weight training is one of the best home remedies for opiate withdrawal relief.

 And don’t let it matter if your a female or male.
 Both can weight train just as good.
 Females should do the same exercises but just using lighter weight.